 Sanity Studio was designed for customization.
 It is what you want to use instead of building your own CMS.
 It comes with a bunch of extension points and a plugin ecosystem.

 You don’t need to know React to set up Sanity Studio, but if you do, you can customize it further by creating your own custom input components and custom previews.
 There’s very little need for state management since you’ll be dealing with the real-time content that propagates into the components via the props.

 You can create a new account on Sanity.io using your Google, or GitHub credentials, or by making a new account with an email and password.
 An account can have access to any number of projects that you’re added to or have created yourself.
 You can invite new, or add existing user accounts to get access to your projects.
 Users can be given different roles and access rights.
 You can also create organizations with billing information and connect your projects to those.

 A project gives you a unique ID that you can use to connect to your datastore.
-You store your JSON documents datasets.
+Your JSON documents are stored in datasets.
 Documents within a dataset can reference each other, but not between.
 Assets that you upload to the datastore are also tied to a dataset.
 You can export and import datasets, and add more to your plan if you need to.
 You can toggle visibility for datasets to be private or public, or you can set up custom access permissions for more fine-grained visibility.
 Tokens are randomly generated strings that you can use to give your applications and services different types of access to your projects.